Gatteber/todo-app/README.md

 console.log(buttonitem.classList == "nav-add active");
 This returns true - so, check for the classlist and render the correct button from the corresponding module(?)

-submit form -> preventdefault -> make class -> add to "todo" array, stringify and store in local storage. render todo array (of objects). date functionality. modal click expansion.
+submit form -> preventdefault -> make class -> add to "todo" array, stringify and store in local storage. half done (need local storage) render todo array (of objects). done date functionality. modal click expansion. kinda done
 Projects views.

 Remember to set the max characters for your forms!!